ricardorompar/boundary-ansible-demo/README.md

 For a detailed explanation check the [README](./infrastructure/README.md) from the Infrastructure directory.

 #### 2.1.
 Deploy the 'Plataforma' (Boundary and Vault clusters)
+> ⚠️ NOTE: These resources should take around 5-7 minutes to create
 ```bash
 cd Infrastructure/Plataforma
 terraform init